view from university ave

 Where can I park as a resident?

-Parking in our covered parking garage is included as part of your rent, so parking is FREE!
+We have 100% covered parking for all resident spaces for $50 for resident vehicles and $15 for scooters.
 Any resident living with us is permitted a decal for their vehicle.
 Our parking garage is 5 floors with the 2nd-4th floors for residents and the 5th floor designated for guests.
 A few spaces on the 1st floor are for Future Residents, so if you are coming to visit our community and take a tour please feel free to use these spaces.

 Residents may park anywhere in the parking garage on the 1st through 4th floors EXCEPT for areas designated for Staff (1st & 2nd floor), Scooters (sections of the 2nd-4th floors), Bicycles (1st floor), Motorcycles (2nd floor), Pay to Park/Park on the Fly (east rows of the 1st floor), or as non-parking spaces.
 Decaled residents may also park in the Future Resident spaces but only during the posted hours.
 We advise against parking in these spaces in the event that you forget to move your vehicle before the posted hours are up!

 Guests may park in any space on the 5th floor under the solar panels (NOT on ramp).
-Guest vehicles will need decals starting in 2022.
+Guest vehicles will need decals.
 Please note guest parking may not be used for guests to park and walk/bus to campus and any person in violation of this will have their vehicle towed without warning.

 A decal is required for any car, motorcycle, or scooter wishing to utilize resident parking spaces and the decal is only good for garage parking.
 Bicycle tags are also required.
 The decal should be displayed in the lower left-hand corner of the front windshield at all times.
 Decals expire on August 1st of each year; residents are responsible for ensuring that they have a valid decal.